yingzibu/JAK_ML/README.md

    Same assay data were merged into a large csv file.

-   Since data were extracted from bunch of assays, delete duplicate is needed
+   Since data were extracted from bunch of assays, drugs with different labels (both 0 and 1) are common.
+We delete all those biased drugs (single SMILES with both labels 0 and 1), and delete duplicate (same SMILES appears several times).
+Thus, the SMILES strings in our data set are unique (appear only once) and with a certain label (either 0 or 1).

 2. Model pretraining